Dream job? Netflix's harsh work rules include brutal honesty

 The brutal honesty even extends to people who are fired.
 They can't tell people they quit and other staff are told if there were performance issues, although personal problems such as alcoholism aren't revealed.

-Hastings has written a new book No Rules Rules about Netflix's workplace culture, which is governed by slogans such as "Adequate performance gets a generous severance package" and "Fire loudly, and with clarity".
+Hastings has written a new book, No Rules Rules, about Netflix's workplace culture, which is governed by slogans such as "Adequate performance gets a generous severance package" and "Fire loudly, and with clarity".

-However, there are other rewards for those working the world's most successful TV streaming service including a time-off policy that allows workers to take as much annual leave as they want.
+However, there are other rewards for those working the world's most successful TV streaming service, including a time-off policy that allows workers to take as much annual leave as they want.

-Days off are not tracked as employees are encouraged to work smarter, not harder.
+Days off are not tracked, as employees are encouraged to work smarter, not harder.